dhanushholla/scopeSmith/README.md

 ### 2. **Using ScopeSmith** 🚀

 1. **Toggle Code Blocks**:
-   - Run the command `Toggle All Code Blocks` to fold or unfold all your code blocks.
+   - Run the command `toggleAllScopee` to fold or unfold all your code blocks.
 This helps in managing large files effortlessly. 🗂️

 2. **Name a Code Block**:
    - Select the lines of code you want to name.
-   - Run the command `Name Block` and enter a descriptive name. 🌟
+   - Run the command `nameBlock` and enter a descriptive name. 🌟

 3. **Search Within a Block**:
-   - Use the command `Search in Block`.
+   - Use the command `searchInBlock`.
    - Provide the block name and search text in the format `BlockName:searchText`.
 This will highlight occurrences within the specified block. 🔍

 ## 🧪 Test UseCases (/test/sampleTestFile.js)